ohioh/ohioh.de/schema.md

 Energy:

-This is an often discussed them in the world of tracing.
+This is an often discussed in the world of tracing.
 For us as researcher who are deeply interested in the userview that discussion is the same important.
 We only make research that is usable in normal life and not in a labor.
 In Bluetooth Low Energy devices can perform one of two roles.As a “Central” (your phone) or a “Peripheral” (a above called hardware, headset other device).

 The Bluetoothdevice by itself: